Anchorsify/Anchorsify.github.io/_projects/JutsuRules.md

 The jutsu's base seal speed.

 ###### Special
 Any special effects the technique has.
-If a status effect is listed here, it's inflicted automatically.

 ###### Status Roll
 Status effects listed here are applied by a status roll, which is ordinarily an opposed roll, with the user rolling their Chakra Control against a Resistance roll of anyone hit.